hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/6-Usage.md

 2. Saves the vendors: creates the HiPay account, if not already created, or gets the HiPay account number from HiPay.
 3. Validates them.
 4. Transfers the KYC files from Mirakl to the HiPay platform.
-5. Adds the bank information on the HiPay account if not already done or checks HiPay’s bank information against the data from Mirakl to make sure they match.
+5. Adds the bank information on the HiPay account, if not already done, or checks HiPay’s bank information against the data from Mirakl to make sure they match.
 If these are not the same, an error notification is sent.

 **Once the HiPay Marketplace cash-out integration for Mirakl is installed, you may call this method without the `lastUpdate` argument**, just as below: